janyan33/QMEE/README.md

 This week I added data from my second replicate and used the igraph package to calculate some node-level social network metrics.
 Using these values, I used ggplot to explore my hypotheses.
 My first prediction was that females will be less social than males.
 My second prediction is that females who are less social will recieve less sexual harassment.
 The first four chunks of code are just for calculating the network metrics I used but I kept them all in the same script since that's most convenient for my project.

 ## Plot 1: Males vs. female sociability index boxplot
 This boxplot shows sociability index scores as a function of sex and hour (how many hours into the dark phase at the time of scanning).
 While sex is my most important predictor variable, I put hour on the x-axis because it is continuous and used color to indicate the two sexes.
 Hour was our next most relevant predictor because we expected bedbugs to generally exhibit highest levels of sociability at the beginning and end of their dark phase.
-I considered using geom_jitter() to show all the data because my dataset feels relatively small but decided against it because the figure looked too crowded.
+Even though Cleaveland (1984) rated colour as the worst graphical feature, I find it intuitive and easy to interpret for dilineating the two sexes and believe the colours I chose are dichromat friendly.
+I also considered using geom_jitter() to show all the data because my dataset feels relatively small but decided against it because the figure looked too crowded.

 ## Plot 2:
 This boxplot shows strength (weighted degree) based on the aggregation network for males vs. females.

 ## Plot 3:
 This scatterplot shows whether strength based on the aggregation network is correlated with in-strength based on the mounting network and is meant to show whether more social individuals receive more sexual harassment.
+I used "position along a common scale" for my main predictor (aggregation network strength) and also my response variable (mounting network in-strength).
+I then used color to show sex because my prediction mainly concerns females.
+I also included the regression lines for each sex so that it would be easier to see any trends.

 ## Plot 4:
+Out of curiousity, I tried using facets to see if the trend from plot 3 (more social = more mountings received) differs across the two replicates.
+I discovered that when broken down into replicates, the relationship between sociality and harassment received for females is in the opposite direction!
+I think the problem is that my response variable is in absolute terms (# of mounts) which makes it difficult to compare between replicates when one replicate has significantly more mountings overall.
+I may need to ___ that will allow me to compare across replicates.